Academy of Mount St. Ursula: Morrisania expansion

 At the time the nuns arrived, Morrisania was a sparsely populated, brand new suburb of the City of New York, the result of a series of decisions by members of the Morris family to open their estate lands for development.
-The population grew rapidly, and so did the industrial base: foundries, breweries, carpentry shops, tailoring establishments, even slaughterhouses.
+The population grew rapidly, and so did the industrial base: foundries, breweries, carpentry shops, tailoring establishments and slaughterhouses.
 With the rapid population growth and a change in the demographics, more demands were put on the charitable works of the nuns.
-As the monastery was blessed with many vocations, the Ursuline nuns branched out to begin other academies and staff other parochial schools in New York and beyond.
+The Ursuline nuns branched out to begin other academies and staff other parochial schools in New York and beyond.

-Eager for clean Croton water and city services, voters chose to bring the Bronx into New York City in 1874.
+Eager for clean Croton water and city services, voters of the southern edge of Westchester county chose to merge their territory into New York City in 1874.
 Meanwhile, the nuns were already considering relocating northward to escape the encroachment of industry right at their threshold and the projected purchase of their property for streets.
-The actual move, however, did not occur until 1892, when the Ursuline Monastery and the academy (under the protection of St. Joseph), moved to Bedford Park Boulevard; with the relocation, the school began using the name Mount St. Ursula to reflect the hilly topography of the new site.
-Before 1900, the New York State curriculum and Regents examinations were introduced and the Alumnae Association was founded.
+The actual move, however, did not occur until 1892, when the Ursuline Monastery and academy (up to that point under the official name of St. Joseph Monastery), moved to Bedford Park Boulevard; with the relocation, the complex began using the name Mount St. Ursula to reflect both the hilly topography of the new site and the patroness of their Order.
+By 1900, the New York State curriculum and Regents examinations were introduced and the Alumnae Association was founded.

 Dissolution of the monastery

 With the changes in the life and structures of Roman Catholic religious institutes in the 1960s mandated by the Second Vatican Council, the Ursulines began to shed many of the monastic practices which had been imposed on them in the 16th century.
 They began to explore living in small, non-institutional settings and non-traditional ministries.
 In addition to these changes, a sharp decrease in the number of applicants to the Order led to the numbers of nuns in their communities to decline sharply during that period.

 By the start of the 21st century, the nuns at the Mount had been so decreased in numbers through retirement and death, that the community chose to transfer to their regional headquarters located in New Rochelle, New York.
-As of July 2014, the principal is an Ursuline sister and two other sisters serve the school through Service Coordination and Mission Effectiveness.
-In 2011, a piece of the monastery section of the property was developed into Serviam Gardens, an affordable senior housing complex with 243 units, planned also to serve as a model of green energy architecture.
+As of July 2014, the principal was an Ursuline Sister and two other Sisters serve the school through Service Coordination and Mission Effectiveness.
+It is currently a layperson.

+In 2011, a piece of the monastery portion of the property was developed into Serviam Gardens, an affordable senior housing complex with 243 units, planned also to serve as a model of green energy architecture.

+Administration

+The school is owned and administered by the Ursuline Sisters of the Roman Union.
+Qualified students may earn college credit in their junior and senior years.